Serves: 6 | Total Time: 50 Minutes

 - 1 egg

 - 1 drop basil essential oil

 - 1/2 teaspoon dried basil

 - Salt and pepper to taste

-- 4 very thin slices black forest ham
+- 4 to 6 very thin slices black forest ham

 - 2 tablespoons tomato paste